 The Lapoints’ task is not an easy one: modernizing a brewery while maintaining its historical identity and earning back consumers who’ve cooled on the brand.
 A year in, arguably the biggest change has been to branch out from the stalwart English yeast, known as Ringwood yeast, that has characterized the flavor of a Geary’s beer since day one.
 “Ringwood beers,” as serious hopheads call the brews in which it’s used, have a mildly fruity and sometimes buttery flavor that’s divisive among beer nerds.
 Many post-Geary’s New England breweries built their reputations on Ringwood beers, then went on to embrace other styles (Shipyard, Maine’s largest brewery, is a prominent example).
 Geary’s, meanwhile, clung to the tradition.

-Now, the Geary’s brewery is divided by a concrete wall into what the Lapoints call its “heritage” and “contemporary” sections: on one side are a well-worn brick kettle and some open-air tanks dating back to ’86; on the other side is a shiny new pair of closed fermentation tanks.
+Now, the Geary’s brewery is divided by a concrete wall into what the Lapoints call its “heritage” and “contemporary” sections: one side are the open-air tanks dating back to ’86; on the other side is a shiny new pair of closed fermentation tanks and a brand new centrifuge.
 In the last year, Geary’s has debuted a hazy, fruity IPA along with its first-ever lager, simply called OG Lager (that’s “original gangster,” if you’re not up on your rap acronyms).
 This spring, the brewery plans to release a hefeweizen, a German style light years from its English roots.
 The lobster logo still prominently adorns the Pale Ale, but it’s a just tiny inset on the new labels, which are done up in DayGlo colors and sci-fi fonts.

 The Lapoints have also adopted an approach to staffing that’s unusual in the brewing world.
 Rather than hiring and training specialists, Alan says, they’re prioritizing employee versatility.